arcan1s/awesome-widgets/CONTRIBUTING.md

 * Create one file (source and header) per class.
 * `else if` construction is allowed and recommended.
 * 'true ? foo : bar' construction is allowed and recommended for one-line assignment.
-* any global pointer should be assign to `nullptr` after deletion and before initialization.
+* Any global pointer should be assign to `nullptr` after deletion and before initialization.
 Exception: if object is deleted into class destructor.

 Comments